How do companies like Amazon maintain such a huge market share and keep their prices low without losing profits?

 Another way to use the high-runner strategy is to drive consumer perception about your store.
 This is Amazon’s strategy, and it’s partially what’s responsible for the company's global growth.

 If you consistently advertise yourself as the lowest price on a variety of high-visibility items, consumers will associate your store with low prices but high-quality products.
 As a result, you’ll become their default store for any of their needs in your niche and increase their loyalty to your store.

 Amazon has asserted itself as a one-stop-shop for almost any product a consumer needs.
 But if you look at its actual prices, many of its products are competitively priced with the rest of the market.

 The same is also true in reverse, and it has an even bigger effect.
-If you’re overpriced on a product consumer loyalty will shrink.
+If you’re consistently overpriced on high-runner products, consumer loyalty will shrink.

 The high-runner strategy is a powerful way to change your company’s price perception and capture more sales.
 When done correctly, it’s an effective way to drive customer loyalty and increase profits through cross-sells and up-sells.

 But it’s not the right strategy for every retailer.
 If you want the public to see you as a top-of-the-line retailer with high prices, then this is not the strategy for you.
 Instead, you might want to charge premium prices as a sign post for your product’s quality.

 If the high-runner strategy is right for your business, you need a tool to help you manage prices and ensure that you stay competitive.
 Omnia’s suite of pricing tools help you keep track of your products and automatically adjust prices and bids so you are always priced according to your strategy.